Derbe: History

 Antipater of Derbe, a friend of Cicero, was ruler of Derbe, but was killed by Amyntas of Galatia, who added Derbe to his possessions.

 Claudioderbe was a special title given to Derbe during the reign of the Roman Emperor Claudius; it appears on second century coins from Derbe.

-The apostles Paul and Barnabas came to Derbe after escaping a disturbance and survive the stoning in Lystra (Acts 14:19), about 75 mi away.
+The apostles Paul and Barnabas came to Derbe after escaping a disturbance and surviving the stoning in Lystra (Acts 14:19), about 75 mi away.

 The Bishopric of Derbe became a suffragan see of Iconium.
 It is not mentioned by later Notitiae Episcopatuum.
 Just four bishops are known, from 381 to 672.
 Derbe is included in the Catholic Church's list of titular sees.